cinchy-co/Documentation/guides-for-using-cinchy/builder-guides/cinchydxd-utility/References/data-experience-reference.md

-## Revised Data Experience Reference Table with Filter Example
+## Data Experience Reference Table

-Certainly, here's the revised table with the example for the "Filter" column retained:
+The list below is a reference to all columns in the Data Experience Reference Table.

 | Column                     | Definition                                                                                                                                                                  |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |